 Meanwhile, just dice up the red onion and celery.
 I like a pretty fine dice on these.
 It’s not good to get a big chunk of onion on your fork.

-This is a three ingredient dressing, but it brings a ton of flavor.
-Splurge on a nice stone-ground mustard for it though since that’s where most of the flavor is.
+This is a three-ingredient dressing, but it brings a ton of flavor.
+Splurge on nice mustard for it though since that’s where most of the flavor is.

-Just stir together the dressing ingredients and you’re ready to rock.
+Just stir or whisk together the dressing ingredients in a small bowl and you’re ready to rock.

-Season it with salt and pepper and you are all set.
+Season it with kosher salt and pepper and you are all set.